ay-2814/ay-2814/README.md

 - 👋 Hi, I’m @ay-2814
-- 👀 I’m interested in being an ethical data scientist
+- 👀 I’m interested in being an ethical Machine Learning Engineer and/or Data scientist
 - 🌱 I’m currently learning ensemble modelling
 - 💞️ I’m looking to collaborate on data science projects around football or any other sports
 - 📫 Reach me on mailtoayushman@gmail.com